spdk/spdk/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug report
+about: Create a report to help us improve
+title: ''
+labels: 'Sighting'
+assignees: ''

+---

 Please use the issue tracker only for reporting suspected issues.

 See [The SPDK Community Page](http://www.spdk.io/community/) for other SPDK communications channels.